pbrianmackey/NodeTemplate/Readme.md

 #Nodejs or io.js template for wiring up new projects.

-This project includes just about everything you need to get going on a new project quickly.
-It is ready to go with MS-SQL server.
+Includes many tools to get going on a new project quickly.
+It is ready to go with MongoDB or MS-SQL server.

 ###Includes